mardiros/mardiros.github.io/README.md

 It let you using pytest fixtures inside steps commands.

-The full documentation is here: [https://mardiros.github.io/fastlife/](https://mardiros.github.io/tursu/).
+The documentation is avalable at: [https://mardiros.github.io/fastlife/](https://mardiros.github.io/tursu/).

 The project is in development